-This article outlines how you can publish or update the app on the Google Play Store.
+This article outlines the steps to publish or update your Android app on the Google Play Store, under following scenarios:

-- You have a published Android app and received the APK file via email.
+- You have a published Android app and received the AAB file via email.

-- If you haven't received the APK file, please follow this article: APK file not received after publishing Android App.
+- If you haven't received the AAB file, please follow this article: AAB file not received after publishing Android App.

 - An active Google Developer Account.

-- Check out Google's help article for instructions, if needed.
+- Check out Google's help section for additional instructions, if needed.

 - If you are publishing an app for a public figure, a well-known company, or if you are using a company trademark, please review our Google Play Impersonation Policy article.
 To avoid possible rejection, we recommend submitting a statement to Google before uploading your Android app in these situations.